christopher-gilbert/checkout-kata/README.md

 ### View
 The controller is not actively available outside the execution of tests and so does not provide real endpoints or rendered views in response to requests.
-To do so with core Java, which precludes even the Servlet API (part of Jakarta EE), would need a ServerSocket binding to port 80 and manual parsing of the HTTP protocol - fun maybe, but outside the remit and definitely oveer-complex (and that is before we consider TLS).
+To do so with core Java, which precludes even the Servlet API (part of Jakarta EE), would need a ServerSocket binding to port 80 and manual parsing of the HTTP protocol - fun maybe, but outside the remit and definitely over-complex (and that is before we consider TLS).

 Instead, the controller is exercised by an integration test (src/test/groovy/net/gilbert/chris/checkout/EndToEndTest.groovy) that models a typical set of calls from a client accessing some view on the controller.